Digging for Diamonds

 To hunt for diamonds you will search atop a 37 1/2-acre plowed field, the eroded surface of an ancient, gem-bearing volcanic crater.
 You will access this field through the Diamond Discovery Center, an engaging interpretive center featuring exhibits and an A/V program explaining the three most popular methods of searching for diamonds.
 The park staff provides free identification and certification of diamonds found here.

-The first diamond was found here in 1906 by John Huddleston, the farmer who owned the property at that time.
+A few facts about diamonds in Arkansas: The first diamond was found here in 1906 by John Huddleston, the farmer who owned the property at that time.
 The Crater of Diamonds has changed hands several times over the years and several unsuccessful attempts have been made at commercial mining.
 All such ventures are shrouded in mystery.
 Lawsuits, lack of money, and fires are among the reasons suspected for these failures.
 This site was operated privately, and later as a tourist attraction, from 1952 to 1972.
 In 1972, the State of Arkansas purchased the Crater of Diamonds for development as a state park.
 The park is open throughout the year except for Thanksgiving Day, Christmas Day, and New Year's Day.

 Pets are allowed in all park facilities, with the exception of the park gift shop, Diamond Springs Water Park, and Kimberlite Cafe, as long as they remain on a leash under the owner's control at all times.